AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- AC-1536-->

-*  {{ site.data.var.ee }} no longer changes custom email addresses that are assigned to orders when you change the main email address assigned to the customer on the Admin account edit page.
+*  Adobe Commerce no longer changes custom email addresses that are assigned to orders when you change the main email address assigned to the customer on the Admin account edit page.
 Previously, when you edited the main email address for a customer, the new email address was assigned to every order created for that customer.
 [GitHub-34397](https://github.com/magento/magento2/issues/34397)

 <!--- AC-2664-->

-*  {{ site.data.var.ee }} now displays records from the requested store on the credit memos grid page in deployments running PHP 7.4.
-Previously, {{ site.data.var.ee }} threw the following error after you created a credit memo and tried to view it: `The store that was requested wasn't found.
+*  Adobe Commerce now displays records from the requested store on the credit memos grid page in deployments running PHP 7.4.
+Previously, Adobe Commerce threw the following error after you created a credit memo and tried to view it: `The store that was requested wasn't found.
 Verify the store and try again`.

 <!--- AC-2442-->

-*  {{ site.data.var.ee }} now displays credit memos on the credit memo grid page for orders created from store views whose name is prepended with numbers.
-Previously, {{ site.data.var.ee }} displayed the error: `The store that was requested wasn't found.
+*  Adobe Commerce now displays credit memos on the credit memo grid page for orders created from store views whose name is prepended with numbers.
+Previously, Adobe Commerce displayed the error: `The store that was requested wasn't found.
 Verify the store and try again.
 Exception in /var/www/html/vendor/magento/module-store/Model/StoreRepository.php:75`.
 [GitHub-35122](https://github.com/magento/magento2/issues/35122)

 <!--- ACP2E-31-->

-*  {{ site.data.var.ee }} now displays the free shipping cost (0) on the Admin and storefront invoice page totals.
-Previously, when shipping was zero for an order, {{ site.data.var.ee }} did not display the shipping amount in total on the invoice page shipping total.
+*  Adobe Commerce now displays the free shipping cost (0) on the Admin and storefront invoice page totals.
+Previously, when shipping was zero for an order, Adobe Commerce did not display the shipping amount in total on the invoice page shipping total.

 <!--- ACP2E-740-->

-*  {{ site.data.var.ee }} now displays correct order status during checkout when customer store credit is used.
+*  Adobe Commerce now displays correct order status during checkout when customer store credit is used.

 <!--- AC-1778-->